 - 1/4 cup walnut pieces

-- To activate the yeast, add sugar and yeast to the lukewarm water.
-Mix well until the yeast is dissolved and bubbles are starting to form.1 1/2 tsp active dried yeast, 1 tsp sugar, 1 1/2 cups warm
+- To activate the yeast, add 1 tsp sugar and 1 1/2 tsp active dried yeast to 1 1/2 cups warm filtered water.
+Mix well until the yeast is dissolved and bubbles are starting to form.1 1/2 tsp active dried yeast, 1 tsp sugar, 1 1/2 cups warm filtered water

-- In a large bowl, mix whole-grain spelt flour, salt, walnuts, and seeds.
+- In a large bowl, mix 4 cups whole-grain spelt flour, 2 tsp salt, 1/4 cup walnut pieces, 1/4 cup pumpkin seeds, and 1/4 cup sunflower seeds.
 Add the activated yeast and roughly combine everything.4 cups whole-grain spelt flour, 2 tsp salt, 1/4 cup sunflower seeds, 1/4 cup pumpkin seeds, 1/4 cup walnut pieces

 - Preheat the oven to 356F/180C.
 Line a loaf pan with baking paper.